 1970s: Lisp Machine, Scheme, and NIL

 Starting in the 1970s, a lot of dialects started to emerge from the original Lisp programming language.
 Lisp Machine, also known as ZetaLisp, was descended from MACLISP and influenced Common Lisp.
 Scheme and NIL were notable additions during this time, with Scheme being a minimalist version of the programming language.

 ZIL, or Zork Implementation Language, was released in the 1980s.
-Franz Lisp is a play on Franz Liszt, the famous composer and pianist.
-It was widely used in the 1980s but the final version of the language was released in 1988.
+Franz Lisp is a play by Franz Liszt, the famous composer and pianist.
+It was widely used in the 1980s, but the final version of the language was released in 1988.